ntoll/microformats/README.txt

 This application attempts to help in two ways:

-1) You get models for the supported microformats so you can store data in the database (you don't have to use these models - see below for more information)
+1) You get models: so you can store data relating to the supported microformats (you don't have to use these models - see below for more information)

 2) You get markup: there are some example templates for the supported microformats in the /microformats/templates directory and I've written some